-Opening in 2002, Reliant Stadium became
+Opening in 2002, the Houston Texans stadium became

 when the Houston Oilers were founded.
 For over 25 years the Oilers